 “Another point is that you don’t put in a quarter and out drops a can of trust.
 Trust grows over time.
 People are complex.
 Broken beings therefore, previous hurts, fears or losses can impede their determination to trust and/or be truthful in a relationship.
 But, people have the capacity to grow in trust and truthfulness.
 You and God can help build trust into your relationships.”

-To learn more about this process and what it will take to rebuild trust, please read the following two articles written by Lynette Hoy.
-You will see that part of the advice will overlap, but there is also unique information and scriptures given in both:
+To learn more about this process and what it will take to rebuild trust, please read the following articles written by Lynette Hoy.
+You will see that part of the advice will overlap.
+You will see thought, that there is also unique information and scriptures given in both:

 There is a lot that goes into rebuilding and repairing trust.
 Much of it is out of your hands.
 But to the degree that you can participate in the process, the following scriptures comes to mind to embrace:

 “In God I have put my trust: I will not be afraid what man can do unto me.”
 (Psalm 56:11)